francocurotto/YDDM-re-old/NOTES.md

 OMG!
 The proper movement has been implemented.
 In the end, the only thing that I had to do is implement my version of Breadth-first search, and it worked perfectly.
-Even I didn't optimized it, it works really fast, it acuatally make sense, because the maximum path of the game are actually not that long.
+Even I didn't optimized it, it works really fast, it actually make sense, because the maximum path of the game are actually not that long.
 The game is just so fun.